palmerr23/Teensy8x8AudioBoard/readme.md

 Should be left at the default (0) for production, as the writes may block execution if USB isn't connected.

 ### listMuxes( )
-Useful for checking, initially that the board jumpers are set as expected.
+Useful for checking that the board jumpers are set as required.

 Should be called after begin( ), where the muxes are probed and recorded.